veryalien/mycobit/README.md

 ``e . . . .`` <br/>
 ``. e g a p`` <br/>

-'egap' is page backwards as we count the bytes from right to left to match the way nibble values are displayed!
+'egap' is page backwards, simply because the pages are counted on the display from right to left to match the way nibble values are displayed!

 The left column will count from 0 to 15 (top to bottom), depending on the byte being edited.
 The bottom row will count from 0 to 15 (right to left - to match the nibble values), depending on the page.